Today’s the big day! You’ve been searching and waiting for that new puppy for months, and the little furball is finally in your arms. Now what?

 That crate won’t be very comfortable without a dog bed inside, so look for a comfy stuffed or foam-based dog bed that will give them a good place to sleep or nap.
 We know your tiny Yorkie puppy will fit into a cereal bowl right now, but they will grow fast, so make sure you buy a dog bed that will accommodate them when they are fully grown.

-Along with a crate for crate training and sleeping, having a pen is helpful as well.
+Along with a crate for crate training and sleeping, having a Yorkie playpen is helpful as well.
 Puppy pens give a little more space to roam and play while still keeping your puppy in a safe enclosed area.
 They are perfect for times that you are working nearby but can’t keep a close enough eye on your puppy.